Morris U. Cohen: Resignation

-On October 6, 1941, Cohen's lawyer, Samuel A. Neuberger, abruptly walked out on his client and left the courtroom when the court would not let him subpoena full records related to Cohen's charges of graft and corruption at CCNY.
+On October 6, 1941, Cohen's lawyer, Samuel A. Neuberger, abruptly walked out on his client and left the courtroom when the court would not let him subpoena full records related to Cohen's charges of graft and corruption at the City College of New York.

-On January 19, 1942, Cohen, Louis Balamuth, and Arnold Shikatoff resigned from their teaching positions at CCNY, while the Board of Higher Education dismissed three clerks: Jesse Mintus, Morris Foner, and Jetta Alpert.
+On January 19, 1942, Cohen, Louis Balamuth, and Arnold Shikatoff resigned from their teaching positions at the City College of New York, while the Board of Higher Education dismissed three clerks: Jesse Mintus, Morris Foner, and Jetta Alpert.

-Cohen worked at the Technical Research Laboratories after CCNY, which had contracts with the US Army.
+Cohen worked at the Technical Research Laboratories after leaving the City College of New York, which had contracts with the US Army.
 He was also a stockholder in Balco Corp. with Lewis Balamuth and Joseph Steigman.
 He also worked for the Gussack Machine Products Company of Long Island City "under contract for Armed Forces."

 1953 SISS

 On May 19, 1953, Morris U. Cohen appeared before the US Senate Internal Security Subcommittee (SISS).
 Accompanying was attorney Samuel A. Neuberger (who had represented Cohen during the Rapp-Coudert Committee hearings in the early 1940s).
 Lewis Balamuth and Martin Canning testified earlier the same day that Cohen had been a member of the Communist Party.
 The committee acknowledged Cohen's request to keep his address from the public: "that request was denied."

 On May 20, 1953, Morris U. Cohen's photo appeared on the front page of the Brooklyn Eagle newspaper under the headline "Red Prober Flays Ex-CCNY Teacher."
 Under his photo, the caption read "Mum About Espionage."
-The article calls him a chemist residing at 2028 Mermaid Avenue, Brooklyn, and repeats Senator Eastland's branding as "one of the worst men as a security risk" ever to appear before SISS.
+The article calls him a chemist residing at 2028 Mermaid Avenue, Brooklyn, and repeats Senator Eastland's branding as "one of the worst men as a security risk" ever to appear before Senate Internal Security Subcommittee.
 SISS tried to imply guilt by his plea of the Fifth, to which Cohen retorted that the Fifth "was set up to protect innocents, and in all fairness I think you ought to draw that inference."